jkrempus/pfft/README.md

 There are three different ways of using pfft:

 * Using the pfft.clib module.
 The functions in this module can be used from C.  The performance of this module should be identical to that of pfft.pfft.
 * Using the pfft.stdapi module.
-This module mimics the API of the std.numeric.fft.
+This module mimics the API of std.numeric.fft.
 * Using the pfft.pfft module.
 This module uses split format for complex numbers which makes it significantly faster than pfft.stdapi (See the [benchmarks page](http://jerro.github.com/pfft/benchmarks/)).

 For examples of all three ways of using pfft, see the examples directory.